header logo

 C. McCormick attended Bend's Summit High School beginning in 2012

-2/ Jordy Sandy – Oldest college football players
+2. Jordy Sandy - One of the oldest college football players

-Jordy Sandy was born in 1991 to Brett Sandy and Sharon Sandy in Traralgon, Victoria, Australia.
-He also has three siblings – Josh Sandy, Ryan Sandy, and Connor Sandy.
-His family is his biggest support system, and he deeply cherishes them, often sharing photos with them on his social media accounts.
+Born in 1991 in Traralgon, Victoria, Australia, Jordy Sandy is the son of Brett and Sharon Sandy.
+He has three siblings: Josh, Ryan, and Connor Sandy.
+His family is his strongest support system, and he holds them in high regard, often sharing photos with them on social media.

 Despite his college graduation, Jordy Sandy still played college football

-Sandy began playing football when he enrolled at ProKick Australia for training.
-After working at a paper mill to make ends meet, he decided to pursue a career in football.
-Following his training in the sport, he received a scholarship to the United States from coach Gary Patterson of TCU in 2019.
-Since then, he has been playing for TCU’s Horned Frogs as a punter.
+Sandy began playing football when he enrolled at ProKick Australia to receive training.
+After working at a paper mill to make ends meet, he decided to pursue a football career.
+After completing his training, he received a scholarship to the United States from TCU coach Gary Patterson in 2019.
+Since then, he has played for TCU's Horned Frogs as a punter.

-3/ Hugh Robertson – Oldest college football players
+3. Hugh Robertson - One of the oldest college football players

-When people think of their favorite football players, they often envision midfielders or skillful forwards.
-However, players on the defensive side of the pitch seem to rarely receive the love and attention they deserve.
-But Illinois Fighting Illini footballer Hugh Robertson is undoubtedly poised to become a beloved figure among Illinois fans.
+When people think of their favorite football players, they often envision midfielders or skilled forwards.
+However, players on the defensive side of the pitch rarely seem to receive the love and attention they deserve.
+Illinois Fighting Illini footballer Hugh Robertson is undoubtedly poised to become a beloved figure among Illinois fans.

 Robertson also, like Sandy, hails from the same ProKick Australia program